drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 from Peter Mosmans.
 He has patched the master git branch to support CHACHA20 + POLY1305 and other ciphers like CAMELIA 256 Bit.

-The binary ```openssl-1.0.2pm.darwin.64`` was borrowed with permission from Julien Vehent's cipherscan (which is based on Peter Mosmans 1.0.2b-dev).
+The binary ```openssl-1.0.2pm.darwin.64``, based on Peter Mosmans 1.0.2b-dev, was borrowed with permission from Julien Vehent's cipherscan.

-I put